tbadams45/weathergen-api/README.md

 ### Calling the API

 Once the API is running, you can either a single or batch run by calling `API_IP_ADDRESS_OR_DOMAIN_NAME/api/wgen/single` or `API_IP_ADDRESS_OR_DOMAIN_NAME/api/wgen/batch`, respectively.
-Calls should be POST requests, and should include the inputs and historical data in a single json object as the body.
+Calls should be POST requests, and should include the inputs and historical data in a single JSON object as the body.
 When the run(s) are finished, the output will be a zip file containing the results of the run(s) and the inputs used to calculate that run.
 Simulation output data is stored in CSV format.

-Runs can take a long time (~1-2 minutes for single runs and easily around 2 hours for batch runs).
+Runs can take a long time (~1-2 minutes for single runs and easily 2 hours for batch runs).
 Therefore, when the API receives your request for a run, it will start a job that will perform the simulation run and send back a 202 Accepted response.
-The body of this response will contain a URI that you can poll with a GET request to find out when your job has been completed (i.e., at `API_IP_ADDRESS_OR_DOMAIN_NAME/URI`.
+The body of this response will contain a URI that you can poll with a GET request to find out when your job has been completed (i.e., at `API_IP_ADDRESS_OR_DOMAIN_NAME/URI`).
 When the job is done, the server will send a 303 See Other code, along with a location header that specifies where the URI where job results can be found.
 A GET request at this URI will return a zip file with the results of the job.

 Putting it all together, submitting a job and polling for its task completion would look something like this.
 This example is written using Node and the request library to send the actual HTTP requests.